Ujjawal-Gupta-Coder/ToDo-Application/README.md

 # [ToDo Application](https://to-do-application-wine.vercel.app/)
 </div>

+🌟 Experience the full functionality of this project by exploring the [Live Demo](https://to-do-application-wine.vercel.app/).
+Click the link to see it in action and enjoy!

 This to-do application helps users stay organized by providing an easy-to-use interface for managing daily tasks.
 It supports CRUD operations, task completion tracking with a simple check button, and automatically saves tasks using local storage, ensuring data is never lost.
 The app is responsive, working seamlessly across devices, and features a "Clear All" button for decluttering your task list.

 ## 📋 <a name="table">Table of Contents</a>